 Without goals, decisions about mechanization can even reduce productivity.

-Role Clarity and Worker Productivity
+Role Clarity and Workforce Productivity

-Allied to common goals is the issue of roles.
+Allied to shared goals is the issue of roles.
 Even when people understand specific goals, they may not understand what their contribution is to goal achievement.
 As a result, they either do nothing or do the wrong things.

 The roles workers have should be defined and made clear to them.
 They need to be established along with clear roles for everybody involved in the productive activity.
-This ensures that everybody makes their contribution and nothing is forgotten in the group activity.
+This ensures that everybody makes their contribution, and nothing is forgotten in the group activity.

 Process and Work Design